-When you choose to create a pollinator garden in your home or community, you're not only building a gorgeous sanctuary for humans -– you’re doing your part to help honeybees and other pollinators as well!
-Pollinator gardens planted without pesticides or fungicides increase the health of surrounding honey bee hives, and ensure all bees have a healthy food source year-round.
+When you choose to create a pollinator garden in your home or community, you're not only building a gorgeous sanctuary for humans -– you’re doing your part to help honey bees and other pollinators as well!
+Pollinator gardens planted without pesticides or fungicides increase the health of surrounding beehives, and ensure all bees have a healthy food source year-round.

 Planet Bee spent hours poring over the best pollinator plants native to the Bay Area.
 We were excited to discover that some have medicinal uses, have been used by Native American tribes, and play host to a variety of butterfly species!
 Here's a list of some of our favorites:

 NATIVE POLLINATOR PLANTS

 Baby Blue Eyes: a carpet of beautiful blue flowers, bliss for bees!
 Annual groundcover, flowers from early spring to midsummer.
 Must be kept moist if grown in full sun-- prefers partial shade.